-The U.S. Space Force is the 6th independent U.S. military service branch, tasked with missions and operations in the rapidly evolving space domain.
+The U.S. Space Force is the sixth independent U.S. military service branch, tasked with missions and operations in the rapidly evolving space domain.

 Read next: Learn more about Space Force

-Like the Air Force, Enlisted Space Force ranks are broken down into three levels: Airmen (E-1 through E-4), Non-Commissioned Officers (E-5 and E-6), and Senior Non-Commissioned Officers (E-7 through E-9).
+Like the Air Force, Enlisted Space Force ranks are broken down into three levels: Specialist (E-1 through E-4), Non-Commissioned Officers (E-5 and E-6), and Senior Non-Commissioned Officers (E-7 through E-9).

 - Non-Commissioned Officer Ranks (E-5 and E-6)